LulinZhang/MicMacTiePHistoP/README.md

 - `SubPXml`: The output xml file name to record the homography between the patches and original image, Def=SubPatch.xml
 - `OutDir`: Output direcotry of the patches, Def=./Tmp_Patches-CoReg
 - `ImgPair`: Output txt file that records the patch pairs, Def=SuperGlueInput.txt
-"""

-!mm3d TestLib GetPatchPair BruteForce MEC-Malt_1971/DSM1971-gray.tif_sfs.tif MEC-Malt_2014/DSM2014-gray.tif_sfs.tif  OutDir=./Tmp_Patches-CoReg Rotate=1 PatchLSz=[1280,960] PatchRSz=[1280,960]
+mm3d TestLib GetPatchPair BruteForce MEC-Malt_1971/DSM1971-gray.tif_sfs.tif MEC-Malt_2014/DSM2014-gray.tif_sfs.tif  OutDir=./Tmp_Patches-CoReg Rotate=1 PatchLSz=[1280,960] PatchRSz=[1280,960]

-"""Besides splitting DSM image pair into patch pair, this command will also automatically (1) generate the SuperGlueInput.txt and HomoXml files which will serve as input in the following parts, (2) copy the master and secondary DSM images into the work directory and rename them to "MEC-Malt_1971.tif" and "MEC-Malt_2014.tif".
+Besides splitting DSM image pair into patch pair, this command will also automatically (1) generate the SuperGlueInput.txt and HomoXml files which will serve as input in the following parts, (2) copy the master and secondary DSM images into the work directory and rename them to "MEC-Malt_1971.tif" and "MEC-Malt_2014.tif".

 If the *Rotate* parameter is set to 1, this command will generate 4 sets of SuperGlueInput.txt and HomoXml files by rotating master DSM image 4 times.

 An example of the patch pairs is visulized in the following:
-"""

 import mm3d_utils